Are you looking for support to:

 What is hypnosis?

-Helen works with clients on a one-to-one basis to support them in setting stretching goals and then taking action to achieve them.
-She also helps clients to overcome long-standing emotional blocks that they feel no longer serve them and are holding them back from living there best intentional life.
+Mahima works with clients on a one-to-one basis to support them in setting stretching goals and then taking action to achieve them.
+She also helps clients to overcome long-standing emotional blocks that they feel no longer serve them and are holding them back from living their best intentional life.